gerteck/SaveLah/README.md

 - View your transaction history categorised by month, presented in an aesthetically pleasing style. :bookmark_tabs:
 - Analyse insights on your spending weekly and monthly. :bar_chart:
 - Access the in-app Forum to view and contribute community posts related to budgeting, saving and personal finance. :loudspeaker:
-- Follow and chat with other students. :speech_balloon:
+- Follow and chat with other users. :speech_balloon:
 - Personalise your profile with your username, bio and top posts! :thought_balloon:

 ## Try the App!